 One of modern art’s most salient characteristics is its ability to question itself.
 Given that this capacity for self-reflection was brokered over abstraction, does it apply to dance?
 That question underscores all of dancer/choreographer Adam Linder’s performances whose location is decidedly that of the museum/gallery.
 Linder is best know for his choreographic services, works which pointedly ask what kind of labor is dance.
 Linder will premier a new work in the form of a performative lecture.
 Linder has exhibited throughout Europe, the U.S. and his native Australia.
 He is the recipient of the Hammer Museum’s 2016 Mohn Prize.

-This project is supported in part through a grant from the City of Los Angeles, Department of Cultural Affairs and through the Andy Warhol Foundation for the Arts.
+This project is supported in part through a grant from the City of Los Angeles, Department of Cultural Affairs and through the Andy Warhol Foundation for the Visual Arts.